Skip to next element

 • Washington

-In these states, consumers can purchase cannabis products — including those with higher concentrations of delta-9 THC — from licensed dispensaries.
+In these states, consumers can purchase cannabis products — including those with higher concentrations of Delta-9 THC — from licensed dispensaries.

 What is Delta-9 THC Used For?
 Its Potential Benefits and More

-While its psychoactive effects are well-known, delta-9 THC also has several potential medical benefits that have been explored in scientific research.
+While its psychoactive effects are well-known, Delta-9 THC also has several potential medical benefits that have been explored in scientific research.

 We’ll go over the research here, but while it’s worth noting that THC may support certain aspects of health, this article should not be used as a resource to self-diagnose or self-medicate with THC products.